 MongoDB is a NoSQL and open source database software that allows you to store, manipulate and visualize your data.
-It is a document-based database that stores data in JSON-like document.
+It is a document-based database that stores data in JSON-like documents.

 Designed for modern application development, MongoDB provides the essential tools to make working with data easier.
 The intuitive graphical user interface of MongoDB assists in searching and manipulating your data, and the robust visual editing tool helps visualize it.

-Another great feature by MongoDB is the global cloud database called MongoDB Atlas.
+Another great feature of MongoDB is the global cloud database called MongoDB Atlas.